yzpt/zapmaths/README.md

-# Zapmaths: Web application for arithmetic akills practice
+# Zapmaths: Web application for practicing calculation skills

 ## Presentation

-Zapmaths is a web application for practicing arithmetic skills that I developed during my teaching career.
-It is used both in the classroom and at home.
-The numerical values of the questions are random and are automatically corrected.
-Students can practice at their own pace, and teachers can track their students' progress and help them target their difficulties.
+Zapmaths is a web application I created during my teaching career, designed for both classroom and home use.
+The application generates questions, corrections, graphics, diagrams, and schemas using random values.
+This allows students to practice at their own pace, while I can monitor their progress and activities.

 I started it during the lockdown, relying on old memories and sames tutorials when I used to create websites in PHP/MySQL back in the 2000s. <u>The code is not clean at all, and the database management is quite messy.
-Nevertheless, it remains functional.</u> I wanted to make it available to my students as soon as possible, so I didn't take the time to learn how to do it properly.
+Nevertheless, it remains functional.</u> I wanted to make it available as soon as possible, so I didn't take the time to learn how to do it properly.

 Excel (question writing) --> Python (xls_to_csv_questions_generator.py) --> MySQL (phpMyAdmin) <--> PHP/HTML/CSS (LAMP Stack)

-A version is currently available at the following address:
+A release is currently available at the following address:

 ['https://zapart.ovh'](https://zapart.ovh)